Types of cold viruses

 Most people are infected with influenza A virus.
 This virus has caused flu pandemics (worldwide spread of a new disease) and most epidemics (widespread occurrence of an infectious disease in a community at a particular time).

 You can catch flu all year round, but it is especially common in winter.
 When this happens it is called 'seasonal flu'.
-Influenza A viruses are found in many species although water birds are its natural host.
+Influenza A viruses are found in many animal species although water birds are its natural host.
 Types of influenza A viruses you may have heard of include Avian (Bird) flu and H1N1 (Swine) flu.
 Influenza B virus is primarily a human disease.

 Ways to help prevent flu can include: